goodshuffle/goodshuffle-developer-site/content/docs/customization/troubleshooting.md

 it with the image.
 There are trade-offs for both, but this can be adjusted to whatever works best for you.

-## Are my item detail “pages” indexed by Google?
-No. Even though you can bookmark and share links of item details, these are not separate pages and will not be individually indexed.
-However, a page with an item list on it will be indexed.
-You should follow SEO best practices on these pages to draw your visitors to them.

 ## Why are my items “temporarily unavailable?”
 * This usually indicates that you have a configuration problem.
 Please make sure you are using the proper public web key.